corelight/community-id-spec/README.md

   components use network byte order (big-endian) to standardize ordering regardless of host hardware.

-- The hash input is ordered in a standardized way to abstract away directionality.
-For example, the following netflow 5 tuples create identical Community ID hashes:
+- The hash input is ordered to remove directionality in the flow
+  tuple: swap the endpoints, if needed, so the numerically smaller IP:port tuple comes first.
+If the IP addresses are equal, the ports decide.
+For example, the following netflow 5-tuples create identical Community ID hashes because they both get ordered into the sequence 10.0.0.1, 127.0.0.1, 1234, 80.

   - Proto: TCP; SRC IP: 10.0.0.1; DST IP: 127.0.0.1; SRC Port: 1234; DST Port: 80
   - Proto: TCP; SRC IP: 127.0.0.1; DST IP: 10.0.0.1; SRC Port: 80; DST Port: 1234